-The above evidence is, however, not sufficient to assess convergence of EMU portfolios.
-In fact, these results might be led by a combination effect of countries starting closer before integration and getting closer faster and countries starting more far apart and getting closer slowly or even departing one another after integration.
-In order to find out whether an actual convergent pattern has taken place among EMU countries we need to investigate how the growth in portfolio dispersion is related to the initial (pre-EMU) level of portfolio dispersion.
+The evidence above suggests a deeper integration of EMU equity portfolios after creation of the monetary union.
+However, it is not sufficient to simply assess the convergence of EMU portfolios.
+These results might be driven by countries starting closer to each other before integration and getting closer at a higher speed, while countries starting further apart might approach each other more slowly or even depart one another after integration.
+In order to determine whether an actual convergence pattern has taken place among EMU countries, we must investigate how growth in portfolio dispersion is related to the initial (pre-EMU) level of portfolio dispersion.
 Panel A of Table 3 reports the level of aggregate portfolio wedge (apw) for 1997 and 2004 for all investing countries with respect to the EMU and NON EMU groups.
-The reported "weighted" apw level is obtained according to expression (12) in the text.
-For instance, in order to compute the portfolio wedge of France with respect to Italy we add up the corresponding individual asset j wedges (7) with respect to all destination assets (Austria, Belgium, Canada, etc.)14 weighted by their market share.
-We repeat the same procedure for France with respect to all other EMU countries so obtaining the portfolio wedge of France with all EMU countries.
-Finally, these measures are weighted by each EMU country's relative market share in order to obtain the aggregate portfolio wedge (12), that is the portfolio dispersion of France with respect to the EMU group.15 We first have a look at the average level and then go deeper analyzing individual countries.
-It is immediately evident how the average level of aggregate portfolio wedge has decreased from 1997 to 2004 for all countries confirming the idea of increased global integration.16 For NON EMU countries, the within NON EMU and the NON EMU-EMU between apw were very similar one another before EMU inception and remain very similar after the EMU integration, although at a lower level.
-On the contrary, for EMU countries, there was a large difference between the EMU within and the EMU-NON EMU between apw before EMU integration and it persists also afterwards.
-The within EMU apw was, in fact, one third of the between EMU-NON EMU apw before integration and it drops to one fourth after the integration.
-Looking at apw of individual investing countries we notice how for all countries we can detect a generalized decrease in apw with respect to both NON EMU and EMU.
-Among NON EMU investing countries we can notice how the decrease is quite modest for all countries and no systematic difference can be found between the two reference groups, EMU and NON EMU.
-The only exception is Japan, almost halving its apw with EMU countries and remarkably reducing the distance with respect to NON EMU countries.
-Among EMU countries we can notice how Austria, Belgium, France and Netherlands, all reduce their distance with respect to EMU countries, and
+The reported "weighted" apw level is obtained according to expression (12).
+For instance, in order to compute the portfolio wedge of France with respect to Italy we sum the corresponding individual asset j wedges (7) with respect to all destination assets (Austria, Belgium, Canada, etc.) weighted by their market share.
+We repeat this procedure for France with respect to all other EMU countries, obtaining the portfolio wedge of France with respect to all EMU countries.
+Finally, these measures are weighted by each EMU country's relative market share in order to obtain the aggregate portfolio wedge (12), that is the portfolio dispersion of France with respect to the EMU group.
+Let us first examine the average apw level and then delve deeper, analyzing individual countries.
+It is immediately evident how the average level of aggregate portfolio wedge has decreased for all countries from 1997, thus evidencing stronger global integration.
+For NON EMU countries, the within NON EMU and the NON EMU-EMU between apw were very similar to one another before EMU inception and remain very similar after EMU integration, although at a lower level.
+Conversely, for EMU countries, there was a large difference between the EMU within and the EMU-NON EMU between apw before EMU integration and this persists afterwards.
+The within EMU apw was indeed one third of the between EMU-NON EMU apw before integration and it drops to one-fourth after integration.
+Examining the apw of individual investing countries, we notice that for all countries, we detect a generalized decrease in apw with respect to both NON EMU and EMU countries.
+Among NON EMU investing countries, we note how the decrease is quite modest for all countries and no systematic difference can be found between the two reference groups, EMU and NON EMU.
+The only exception is Japan, almost halving its apw with respect to EMU countries and remarkably reducing the distance with respect to NON EMU countries.
+Among EMU countries, Austria, Belgium, France and the Netherlands, all reduce their distance with respect to EMU countries and to a lesser extent to NON EMU countries.
+Finland and Italy emerge among EMU countries because of their high apw level before integration: the between EMU-NON EMU apw was almost three times larger than the EMU average for

-$^{^{14}}$ Note that, in the dispersion measures adopted, all destination assets, either EMU or NON EMU, are considered.
-The EMU/NON EMU distinction refers uniquely to the investing country side.
+$^{14}$ Note that in the dispersion measures adopted all destination assets, either EMU or NON EMU, are included.
+The EMU/NON EMU distinction refers uniquely to the investing side.

-15The reported "ALL weighted average" is obtained by weighting the aggregate portfolio wedges for each country by its relative market share.
-Similarly for the "EMU weighted average" and the "NON EMU weighted average".
+&lt;sup>15The reported "ALL weighted average" is obtained by weighting the aggregate portfolio wedges of each country by its relative market share (similarly, for the "EMU weighted average" and the "NON EMU weighted average").